aim-rsf/Getting-Started/README.md

 ## 📣 Communication Channels

+* We have a monthly newsletter.
+You can sign up for it by emailing [aimrsf@turing.ac.uk](mailto:aimrsf@turing.ac.uk).
 * We have a monthly **Open invitation** knowledge share series which has been running since March 2022.
 You can find out more and register for the events [here](https://www.turing.ac.uk/events/rsf-monthly-seminars).
 * We hold monthly lunch sessions for the Early Career Researchers, and anyone involved in Patient Recruitment, Involvement, or Community Engagement.
 Reach out to Eirini Zormpa ezormpa@turing.ac.uk, or Sophia Batchelor sbatchelor@turing.ac.uk to get involved.
 * The Turing [website](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility) has info on the RSF, who's involved, and other info about the current projects.